oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 * **Title** --- A name for the menu item.
 This is how this menu item is going to be represented in the menu.
 Click the |IcTranslations| **Translations** icon to provide spelling for different languages.
 Click the |IcTranslationsC| **Default Language** icon to return to the single-language view.

-* **Target Type** --- Select the target of the frontend menu item: a URI link, a content node, or a system page.
+* **Target Type** --- Select the target of the storefront menu item: a URI link, a content node, or a system page.
 The fields below vary depending on the target type you choose.

   .. csv-table::